Joseph Smith

 ✍️ Blog

 Posts are written to be readable by both researchers and engineers.
-I include method framing, concrete lessons, failure cases, and links to the related papers.
+I include method framing, concrete lessons, failure cases, related papers, and occasional career-stage reflections on what this work means outside the thesis.

 Latest Posts